 Spain is one of the most diverse European countries, both culturally and geographically.
 Each region has its own identity and language, and throughout the country you’ll find whitewashed villages, bustling cities, beach and mountain towns, and everything in between.
-And Spaniards love children, so it is natural to feel that Spain for kids is a dream combination for your next family vacation.
+And Spanish people love children, so it is natural to feel that Spain for kids is a dream combination for your next family vacation.

 Many people don’t realize northern Spain has amazing beaches.
 From Bilbao all the way west to the Atlantic Ocean, there are some prime surfing spots along the Bay of Biscay.
 Grab the kids and head to the Asturias region, where you’ll find some of the top beaches along the coast.
 Playa Espasa in Caravia has a wide, flat shore that’s perfect for play and a surfing school where kids can learn all about riding the waves.